Stencyl/stencyl-engine/README.md

 http://www.stencyl.com

 Create Flash, iOS, Android, desktop and HTML5 games with no code with Stencyl.
-This is the source to Stencyl's Haxe-based engine.
+This is the source to Stencyl's Haxe-based game engine.

 Requirements